louiskwt/teach-myself-cs/docs/6.100/lecture1.md

 - Scalar object (no internal structure)

   1. int
   2. float
   3. bool
   4. NoneType

 - Non-scalar (has an internal structure / can be subdivided into smaller elements)

   1. list
   2. dictionary
+  3. str

 ## Type Casting

-Can convert one object to another type float(3)
+convert one object to another type

+float(3)

 But the original object is still in memory not modified